kellyluo25/recollectives/_posts/2021-07-08-steps-on-the-met.md

 ---
 layout: post
 title: you're nobody until you're talked about
 published: true
 slug: steps on the met
 date: 2021-06-29
 categories:
-  - collections
+  - culture shift
 ---

 ###### gossip girl was the greatest show of our generation: ***the prologue***